Mark Preston (businessman)

 Mark Andrew Preston (born 7 November 1968) is an Australian businessman and motorsport professional.
-He is currently the Team Principal of the Techeetah Formula E racing team, and CEO of StreetDrone.
+He is currently the Motorsport Director of Lola Cars, and Director of Technology Integration - Industrial Autonomy of Oxa.

 He has a long history in motorsport, particularly in Formula One, having worked for Arrows Grand Prix International, McLaren and Super Aguri F1.

 Personal life

 Preston was born in Geelong, Australia.
 Raised in Melbourne, he graduated from the Monash University with a degree in mechanical engineering in 1992.
 During his studies, he also worked as a part-time design engineer with Borland Racing Developments, which launched his career in motorsport.

 Early career

 Following his graduation from Monash University, Preston joined Tieman Industries, a company specialising in the design, manufacture and sales of dry bulk and bulk liquid road tankers.
 In 1993, he was appointed as a Project Manager at Holden, a role he later occupied for Holden Special Vehicles, where he designed custom vehicles for local and global markets.

 Preston worked in parallel developing Spectrum Racing Cars with Borland Racing, where the Spectrum 05 was designed and run in the 1996 Australian Formula Ford Championship in 1996 where the team secured second place in the race with Jason Bargwanna.
 Spectrum went on to win a number of Australian championships in Formula Ford.